LuanBog/Truth-Or-Dare/README.md

 # Truth or Dare React
-A truth or dare web application made in React
+A truth or dare game application made with Unity3D

 ## Developer

 Luan

 ## Programming Languages
-HTML, CSS, Javascript (React.JS)
+C#

 ## Date

-January 10, 2021
+January 18, 2021

 # Enjoy and stay safe!